chiefgroup/laravel-esign/README.md

 ```
 ## License

-The MIT License (MIT).
-Please see License File for more information.
+The code in this repository, unless otherwise noted, is under the terms of both the [Anti 996](https://github.com/996icu/996.ICU/blob/master/LICENSE) License and the [Apache License (Version 2.0)]().